 Hash – An indexing method that provides for a fast retrieval (usually in only one additional disk access) of the row that has a matching column value.
+See Wikipedia

-Hierarchical Model – A special case of a network model database in which each record type can only participate as the member of one set.
+Hierarchical Model – A special case of a network model database in which each record type can participate only as the member of one set.